Three Ways to Estimate Remaining Useful Life for Predictive Maintenance

 - Lifetime data indicating how long it took for similar machines to reach failure

-- Run-to-failure histories of machines similar to the one you want to diagnose
+- Run-to-failure histories of similar machines

 - A known threshold value of a condition indicator that detects failure

 The survival function plot in Figure 1 shows the probability that a battery will fail based on how long it has been in operation.
-The plot shows, for example, that if the battery is in operation for 75 cycles, it has a 90% chance of being at the end of its life time.
+The plot shows, for example, that if the battery is in operation for 75 cycles, it has a 90% chance of being at the end of its lifetime.

 If you have a database of run-to-failure data from similar components or different components showing similar behavior, you can estimate RUL using similarity methods.
 These methods capture degradation profiles and compare them with new data coming in from the machine to determine which profile the data matches most closely.